Author: Christina Kovac

 The author of THE CUTAWAY, Christina Kovac, looks to have taken an episode of the hit TV drama, NOTORIOUS, set it in Washington DC, stripped it down to the bare bones, exorcised any trace of humour or witty dialogue, and replaced the characters with a set of flimsy narcissistic cutouts.

-To be blunt, THE CUTAWAY is a contrived piece of sloppy writing riddled with editorial mistakes and errors.
+To be blunt, The Cutaway is a contrived piece of sloppy writing riddled with editorial mistakes and errors.
 If I never see the words “sickening frequency” again, it will be too soon.
 The over-use of such catchphrases was monotonous.
 As was the stilted and somewhat clichéd dialogue.
-Also, the lack of empathy or any depth of emotion made it impossible to feel any connection whatsoever to Kovac’s limp set of characters.
+Also, the lack of empathy or any depth of emotion made it impossible to feel any connection whatsoever to Kovac’s set of limp characters.

 The same goes for the so-called love-interest between Virginia and TV anchor-man, Ben.
 There is no real build up or romance, just a quick bit of sex on a desktop without any real regard for context.

 Context, again, being the real issue here.
 There is none whatsoever.
 Events, or vignettes, are loosely strung together to create a meandering narrative that, for the first three quarters of the book, seems to miss the point.
 There’s a woman missing, presumed dead.
 Not that anyone seems to care about this fact.
 And skimping on details is not taut writing, it’s simply lazy writing.